-HEART OF THE APPALACHIANS – On this 37.7 acres adjoining the U.S. National Forest.
-Beautiful grassy mountain cove, end of the road privacy, spacious cottage and improvements, and bristling with fine Georgia highland timber and native foliage.
+OPEN COVE, COTTAGE, AND U.S. NATIONAL FOREST– On this 37.7+/- acres in the North Georgia Mountains above Dahlonega.
+Beautiful grassy mountain cove, total end of the road privacy, cottage and improvements, and bristling with fine Georgia highland timber and native foliage.

 A "cove" is an interesting geological feature of the Southern Appalachia; essentially a small gentle-terrain valley, often rounded or bowl shaped, ensconced between ridgelines and tightly enclosed by narrowing hollows at the ends.
 This cove pretty much lies in the center of the property; coming in via a canopied gravel driveway around the hillside the terrain abruptly opens up into a grassy meadow.

-Two all-season branches emanate from dusky hollows and flow across along the edges of the cove to feed a clear-watered pond.
+Two nice branches flow from dusky hollows along the edges of the cove to feed a clear-watered pond.
 Fertile soils here are excellent for gardens of all types, a greenhouse where many a robust veggie has grown sits to one side.
 A two story tin-roofed pavilion provides immediate shelter and is ideal for outdoor entertainment or picnicking and has potential for enclosure into another cottage or outbuilding.

-A spacious cottage sits at the head of the cove; inside is an open and vaulted family room and stone fireplace with insert; two bedrooms and one bath on this main level.
+A modest cottage sits at the head of the cove; inside is an open and vaulted family room and stone fireplace with insert; two bedrooms and one bath on this main level.
 Upstairs is an open studio split loft and a bath.
 Outside is a covered porch, a covered parking shed, a pretty yard, and a hobbyist workshop.
-A hot tub and a grilling deck over a little gurgling branch invite one to spend time outdoors.
+A grilling deck over a little gurgling branch invites one to spend time outdoors.

 Rising up along the sides of the cove are the surrounding mountains of the property.
-Once to the top on the north side a high gentle ridgeline offers up scenic views of the adjacent peaks and countryside and there's area here for additional construction.
+On the north side a high gentle ridgeline offers up scenic views of the adjacent peaks and countryside and there's area here for additional construction.
 Along the north-western boundary of the property runs the clear-watered trout stream Boggs Creek.

 Trails canvass back and forth across the property and up over the high ridges into the National Forest with which the property shares a boundary on two sides; hundreds of square miles of untainted wilderness.
 Beautiful mountain foliage of lacy hemlocks, massive towing heavy-trunked white pines, thick-eared rhododendron and an accompaniment of native understory flourish here.